-Navigating the UK job market in 2025 requires a clear understanding of which skills employers value most.
-From emerging technical abilities to evergreen soft skills, staying ahead means not just having the right skills but knowing how to present them effectively on your CV.
-Whether you're starting out, changing careers, or refining your professional path, this guide will help UK jobseekers identify the top skills in demand and show you how to enhance your CV to stand out.
+Navigating the UK job market in 2026 requires a clear understanding of which skills employers value most.
+From emerging technical abilities to evergreen soft skills, staying ahead means not just having the right skills but knowing how to present them effectively on your applicant tracking system (ATS)-friendly CV.

 Why do employers care about skills?

-Employers hire based on talent and expertise that align with their business needs.
-However, a skill gap among UK job candidates persists – about two-thirds (66%) of big UK companies are having trouble finding employees with the right expertise.
-Addressing this gap begins with you.
-A strong understanding of what hiring managers want, paired with a commitment to skill-building, can place you ahead of the competition.
+UK employers increasingly hire based on real, demonstrable skills, not just degrees.
+However, a skill gap among UK job candidates persists – about 66% of big UK companies are having trouble finding employees with the right expertise.

 How do you choose the right skills?